Medical Certificate for Scuba Diving

 Cardiovascular fitness

-Scuba diving requires sustained cardiovascular exertion, particularly in currents or emergencies.
-Conditions including uncontrolled hypertension, recent cardiac events, arrhythmias, and significant heart disease require clinical assessment.
+Scuba diving demands sustained cardiovascular exertion, particularly in currents or emergencies.
+Uncontrolled hypertension, recent cardiac events, arrhythmias, and significant heart disease require clinical assessment.
 Well-controlled conditions may still be compatible with recreational diving.

 🧠